-The Equality Effect uses international human rights law as a crowbar to pry open justice for women and girls around the world.
-Drawing on a team of feisty international lawyers, the Equality Effect supports its regional legal partners to make women’s and girls’ rights real.
+The equality effect uses international human rights law as a crowbar to pry open justice for women and girls around the world.
+Drawing on a team of feisty international lawyers, the equality effect supports its regional legal partners to make women’s/girls’ rights real.
 This goal is achieved by conducting legal research, collecting evidence, and developing test case litigation.
-In Kenya, we were responsible for a constitutional claim against the government for failing to protect girls who had been raped (the claimants, all victims of rape between 3-17 years of age, are known collectively as the 160 Girls); in May 2013, Kenya’s High Court agreed that the police failure to enforce existing rape laws, and police failure to protect girls from rape, is a violation of domestic, regional, and human rights law.
+In Kenya, the equality effect was responsible for a constitutional claim against the government for failing to protect girls who had been raped (the claimants, all victims of rape between 3-17 years of age, are known collectively as the “160 Girls”); in May 2013, Kenya’s High Court agreed that the police failure to enforce existing rape laws, and police failure to protect girls from rape, is a violation of domestic, regional, and human rights law.

-We are now working to secure the implementation of the High Court’s 160 Girls decision.
-In an unprecedented partnership, the Equality Effect is working with police, communities, and using the legal system to hold perpetrators accountable for their violence and end a climate of impunity.
-The work that led to the landmark 160 Girls ruling will inform our newest project in Malawi that also seeks justice for victims of rape.
+The equality effect is now working to secure the implementation of the High Court’s “160 Girls” decision.
+In an unprecedented partnership, the equality effect is working with police, communities and using the law, to hold perpetrators accountable for their violence, and end the climate of impunity for rape.
+The work that led to the landmark “160 Girls” ruling will inform equality effect’s newest project in Malawi that also seeks justice for victims of rape.

 As three-time Amnesty International award-winner and author Sally Armstrong writes: “Once, in a very long while, maybe once in a lifetime, you get to witness a story that shifts the way an entire country or continent sees itself.
 The process of change is usually daring, certainly time-consuming, invariably costly, occasionally heart-breaking, and eventually an exercise so rewarding that it is the stuff of legends; this is the story of the equality effect.”